 The quality of life in Spain is alluring.
-The country is relatively large and varies enormously – culturally, climatically and economically – from region to region.
-That said, common to most of Spain is a welcoming society, decent infrastructure and the opportunity for a somewhat affordable cost of living.
+The country is relatively large and varies enormously – culturally, climatically, and economically – from region to region.
+That said, common to most of Spain is a welcoming society, decent infrastructure, and the opportunity for somewhat affordable living expenses.

-Living expenses in Spain have indeed increased recently, while the average Spanish salary hasn’t entirely kept pace.
-That said, either retired or earning a decent salary, foreigners can likely afford a high quality of life.
-Plus, expats living on a budget will find ways to save constantly.
+The cost of living in Spain has risen in recent years, while the average Spanish salary hasn’t entirely kept pace.
+That said, if you earn a good salary or are a retiree with a stable income, you can typically enjoy a high quality of life.
+Plus, those on a budget will find plenty of ways to keep costs manageable.

 Cost of accommodation in Spain